sashinpivotal/hackathon-tips/README.md

    - Option #3
      - GET/PUT/POST http://localhost:5000/buy/appl/300 for buying
-     - GET/PUT/POST http://localhost:5000/sell/appl/200 for buying
+     - GET/PUT/POST http://localhost:5000/sell/appl/200 for selling

 - A user can see total profit/loss a single point in time